Malitthh/Hacktoberfest-Playwright-Automation/README.md

 ### Installation

+for creating a new project,

 1. Download Node.js
 2. Set "NODE_HOME" env variables
 3. Create Playwright working folder
 4. Generate package.json
 5. Go inside the project folder and do CMD
 6. `npm init playwright@latest`

+for this project,

+1. type `npm install` on IDE terminal should be enough

 ### Running the Tests